lockss/lockss-rtd-portal/docs/software/turtles/configuration.rst

 ``file-naming-convention``
    :Type: string
    :Required: no
+   :Default: ``identifier``

    A file naming convention for the JAR files.
-The three available file naming conventions and their effect on the example plugin identifier ``org.ourproject.plugin.plugin1.Plugin1`` are:
+Optional (``identifier`` by default).
+The three available file naming conventions and their effect on the plugin identifier ``org.ourproject.plugin.plugin1.Plugin1`` are:

    .. list-table::
       :header-rows: 1